eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/h-transaction-logs-kept-by-the-wallet.md

 [...]_

-require that the details of transactions shall not be visible to or accessible by Wallet Providers, which may be interpretted that the transaction log:
+require that the details of transactions shall not be visible to or accessible by Wallet Providers, which may be interpreted that the transaction log:
 - should not contain details of transactions, or
 - if such details are logged, they should be protected from being accessed by the Wallet Provider (or any actor other than the User) w/o an explicit consent of the User (and given separately for each specific case).